 Journeys With CREE

-Through one-on-one recorded conversations with a colleague, we will highlight experiences and examples of culturally responsive and equitable evaluation (CREE) within the field.
+Through 1:1 recorded conversations with a colleague, we will highlight experiences and examples of culturally responsive and equitable evaluation (CREE) within the field.
 These recorded conversations will be used to develop multiple products, including a final research paper, which will not be developed until the end of the project.
 All recorded conversations will be de-identified and aggregated within the final research paper.
 All contributors will be acknowledged in the research paper and will be offered a $50 gift card for their participation.
 For those interested in a larger role in developing the paper, we will have a call out for contributors in the ETB newsletter, Bench (Re)Marks.

 The fields of research and evaluation have a history of excluding and exploiting the voices of historically marginalized and under-supported communities.
 Historical context and systemic barriers have not always been taken into consideration.
 Without honoring these contexts, evaluations may be compromised and potentially harm communities.
 To ensure these voices and contexts are included, ETB promotes CREE, which requires the integration of justice, equity, diversity, inclusion, and engagement in all phases of evaluation.